-She stepped forward, into the fire.
-The flames rolled across her pink skin and licked at the edges of her short brown hair, but they did not find purchase to burn.
-The enchantment on her red and silver dress shielded her from all heat and flame, reducing it to little more than the summer sunlight.
-She strode into the heart of the hearth, where the greatest treasure of Castle Silverscale was held.
+Marea placed her hand on its lip, running her fingers across the hot stone.
+She stepped into the fire.
+The flames rolled across her skin and licked at the edges of her short brown hair, but she remained un-singed.
+The enchantment on her red and silver dress reduced the fire’s kiss to little more than the caress of sunlight.
+Silverscale’s greatest treasure rested before her.

 Five eggs, each the size of a man’s head, sat in a ring upon the stone altar.

 The first was vibrant green of the forest.
 Its bumpy rounded scales were tipped in glowing rich gold.

 Its neighbor was crimson.
 Small sharp protrusions rose out of the shell like the flames dancing around it, and black lines traced around them like throbbing veins.